 BT Group easily scaled sophisticated streaming applications for use cases like real-time alerting.
-BT Group’s technology platform developed a real-time monitoring solution using Amazon Kinesis Data Streams and Amazon Kinesis Data Analytics for Apache Flink to support the rollout of Digital Voice, a new fixed VoIP service in the UK.
+BT Group’s technology platform developed a real-time monitoring solution using Amazon Kinesis Data Streams and Amazon Managed Service for Apache Flink to support the rollout of Digital Voice, a new fixed VoIP service in the UK.

 Hearst Corporation, headquartered in New York City, is one of the largest media and information companies in the world.
 The company owns 15 daily and 36 weekly newspapers and more than 300 popular magazines worldwide, including Cosmopolitan, Esquire, and O, The Oprah Magazine.
 Hearst also has ownership interests in 31 television stations and leading cable television networks such as ESPN and A&E Networks.
 The organization’s diverse portfolio of interests also includes digital distribution and real estate ventures.

 "I don't know how we could have made our clickstream data pipeline work without Amazon Kinesis services.
 It would have involved many weeks of engineering.
 Kinesis Data Streams and Firehose make the entire process extremely simple and reliable."